Log in links for this page

 Training Program - Taking Action Against Cancer in the Fire Service

 The Firefighter Cancer Support Network (FCSN) developed this 3-hour course.
 Firefighters can take the course at their department or virtually.
 To sign up for the online program, use the LMS.
-For an in-person program, contact our coordinator.
-This course provides three (3) OEMS credits, two (2) FCC credits, and one (1) FPO credit.
+For an in-person program, please fill out our request form.
+This course provides three (3) OEMS credits, two (2) FCC credits, and one (1) FPO credit and is a prerequisite to other cancer screenings.
+All firefighters can participate in this lecture.

 CT Scan